industrial-edge/jenkins-cicd/docs/installation.md

 ### Create user

-After succesful installation a create new user form should appear.
+After successful installation a "create new user" form should appear.

 1) Fill in the form in order to create new user.